EladVaknin/StarlinkMission/README.md

 # Feature 2 - Ideal Transmitter Point:
-the application now displays an ideal point within the specified radius, which represents the most suitable location to place a transmitter for optimal satellite communication.
+In this feature, the application receives a random point in the radius and now displays the most ideal point, this point represents the most suitable location to place a transmitter for optimal satellite communication.

-Displaying the Ideal Point
+Showing the ideal point
-The ideal point is marked on the map with a red marker.
-The popup for the red marker indicates that it represents the "Ideal Point."
-This point is calculated as the centroid of all the satellite positions within the specified radius.
+The ideal point is marked on the map in red.
+The red marker popup indicates that it represents the "ideal point".
+This point is calculated as the center of all satellite locations within the specified radius.
 This is the best point in the radius to put the transmitter.
- Placing a transmitter at this location would provide signal quality and reducing communication disruptions.
+Placing a transmitter in this location will provide signal quality and reduce communication interference.

 ### Instructions
 1. Run ideal.py script.